rhomobile/rhomobile-docs/docs/en/edge/guide/ruby_extensions.md

 	extensions: ["openssl.so", "openssl", "digest", "digest-sha2" ]

 NOTE: openssl.so is native c-library and should be included in extensions list to use openssl-base libraries

-## Rhomobile Ruby Implementation Limitations
-Our Ruby implementation is based on Ruby 1.9.2.p290 but, there are a few main differences between our implementation of Ruby and core Ruby 1.9.2:
-* `eval` is disabled for string evaluation because of limitations with iOS.
-* `eval` for blocks **is** functional.
-* Currently, Ruby threads do not work on Android.
-This is a known issue and is in the process of being fixed.